Hospitalization for eating disorders

 Health problems linked to eating disorders may include:

 - Electrolyte imbalances, which can interfere with the functioning of your muscles, heart and nerves

 - Dental cavities and erosion of the surface of your teeth from frequent vomiting (bulimia)

-- Low bone density (osteoporosis) as a result of long-term malnutrition (anorexia)
+- Low bone density (osteoporosis) as a result of irregular or absent menstruation or long-term malnutrition (anorexia)

 - Stunted growth caused by poor nutrition (anorexia)

-- Mental health conditions such as depression, anxiety and obsessive-compulsive disorder
+- Mental health conditions such as depression, anxiety, obsessive-compulsive disorder or substance abuse

 See more In-depth

-- Position of the American Dietetic Association: Nutrition intervention in the treatment of anorexia nervosa, bulimia nervosa and other eating disorders.
+- Practice paper of the American Dietetic Association: Nutrition intervention in the treatment of eating disorders.
 Journal of the American Dietetic Association.
-2006;106:2073.
+2011:111:1236.

 - Gabbard GO, ed.
 Evidence-based psychological treatments for eating disorders.
 In: Gabbard's Treatments of Psychiatric Disorders.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2014. http://psychiatryonline.org/doi/book/10.1176/appi.books.9781585625048.
 Accessed May 22, 2017.